Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3: DATA

 \subsection{Spitzer-COSMOS}

 Spitzer-COSMOS (S-COSMOS) is a Legacy program designed to cover the COSMOS field with deep Spitzer observations in IRAC four bands (i.e. 3.6, 4.5, 5.8, and 8.0\micron) and MIPS three bands (i.e. 24, 70, and 160\micron).
-The initial Cycle 2 program conducted in 2006 consists of a deep IRAC survey, a shallow MIPS survey, and a small deep MIPS survey.
+The initial Cycle 2 program conducted in 2006 consisted of a deep IRAC survey and a narrow-field MIPS survey.
 The total integration time of the deep IRAC survey is 166 hours, reaching $5\sigma$ sensitivities of 0.9, 1.7, 11.3, and 14.6 $\mu$Jy, in 3.6, 4.5, 5.8, and 8.0\micron\ band, respectively \citep{Sanders200724}.
-A complementary MIPS deep observation of 450 hours has been conducted in Cycle 3, ensuring accurate 70 and 160\micron\ flux density measurements.
-The median exposure times were $\sim$ 3400s, 1350s, and 270s for 24$\micron$, 70$\micron$, and 160\micron\ band, respectively, corresponding to $5\sigma$ depths of $\sim$ 0.08, 8.5, and 65 mJy \citep{LeF2009,Frayer2009,Kartaltepe2010}.
+A complementary MIPS deep observation of 450 hours has been conducted in Cycle 3 ensuring accurate 70 and 160\micron\ flux density measurements.
+The median exposure times were $\sim$ 3400s, 1350s, and 270s for 24$\micron$, 70$\micron$, and 160\micron\ bands, respectively, corresponding to $5\sigma$ depths of $\sim$ 0.08, 8.5, and 65 mJy \citep{LeF2009,Frayer2009,Kartaltepe2010}.